joaothomazlemos/NBA-game-outcome/README.md

-### THIS IS A WORK IN  PROGRESS

 This work propose a model to predict NBA games outcomes in form of WIN or LOSS, starting since the webscraping step to get data, until model deploy with predictions.
-Im planning to split each step into a separated folder.

 Links for medium articles about each step:

 1 - Web Scraping: https://medium.com/@joaothomazlemos/nba-web-scraping-with-python-22c76cfd1d4f
+2 - Data manipulation, model building: (Comming soon) 3 - Application deployment: (Coming soon)